thetauk/tauk-webdriver-python/README.md

 # Tauk Python Package for WebDriver-based Tests
-The Tauk Python Package allows you to easily report and monitor your Appium automation tests on the Tauk platform.
+The Tauk Python Package allows you to easily report and monitor your Appium and Selenium automation tests on the Tauk platform.

 ## Installation
 ```bash